JoeSz/Exopite-Combiner-and-Minifier-WordPress-Plugin/README.md

 CHANGELOG
 ---------
+=20200428 - 2020-04-28
+* Added: Filters to manage skipped pages, scripts and styles.
+* Fixed: Display debug infos.

 =20200427 - 2020-04-24
 * Fixed: Ignore external scripts and styles

 = 20200415 - 2020-04-15 =
 * Added: Filter to override process sripts or styles, useful if you want to skip certain pages.
 * Added: Filter to override processed contents.
 * Added: Option to skip styles.

 = 20200303 - 2020-03-03 =
 * Fix: process local urls start with "//".